JoeBee/translate-to-english/README.md

 ## Usage

 1. Open the app in Chrome or Edge (for best speech recognition support)
-2. Select a source language or leave on "Auto-detect"
+2. Select a **source language**
-3. Click "Start Listening" to begin speech recognition
+3. Click **Start Listening** (or it may auto-start once you select a language)
 4. Speak in any supported language
-5. The app will detect the language, translate to English, and speak the translation
+5. The app will translate to English, and optionally speak the translation if enabled

 ## Development

-### Running Locally (No Deployment Required!)
+### Running Locally (No Deployment Required)

-The app now includes a **mock translation service** for development that works without Firebase Functions or Google Cloud Translation API.
-This means you can test the app locally with zero errors!
+The app includes a **mock translation mode** for development, so you can run locally without deploying Functions.

 **To run in development mode:**